openlawteam/tribute-ui/README.md

 ```

-Deploy subgraph to the local graph-node:
+Deploy the subgraph to the local graph-node:

 - Don’t forget to update the `BankFactory` and `DaoFactory` contract addresses in `subgraph.yaml` before deploying

   `graph create-local`
   `graph deploy-local`

-✔ Upload subgraph to IPFS

 ### Troubleshooting